ludaavics/pogam/docs/quickstart.rst

 Library
 =======

-You can use Pogam as a library in your Python code:
+Alternatively, you can use Pogam as a library in your Python code:

 .. ipython::
   :suppress: